Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Accessories

-Should you bring camping gear when bikepacking Thailand?
+Should you bring camping gear when bikepacking in Thailand?

 If you are planning a bike trip only inside Thailand we advise not carrying any camping gear, besides maybe a lightweight sleeping-pad.

-As you’ll see below, Thailand is not really camping friendly, and the cheap accommodation and overwhelming heat would help you give up to the temptation.
+As you’ll see below, Thailand is not really camping-friendly, and the cheap accommodation and overwhelming heat would help you give up on the temptation.

 A cycling holiday in Thailand can be affordable and relaxing even without camping gear, if you still want to bring it along, check our Essential Gear for Bicycle Touring.